tobek/headsoak/notes.md

         - some special link so that it highlights shared tag(s) to you...
     - search for only notes shared with you/notes you shared with others
     - block user
+    - instead of share recipients storing their local info about shared notes/tags in their document store, maybe have them store it in the sharer's version of the document? security rules could let users write into `nuts[id].share[shareRecipientUid]` (only if it was already pre-propulated cause that's where permissions live, or maybe they just can't write to the permissions key). then the recipient's digest needs to understand where to write stuff to if ID begins with 'simplelogin:' etc.

 ### todo for beta